 If the option bit ACCOUNT in the option registers is not set, this file is not processed by the card operating system and the memory space is available for storage User Data Files.

-The Account Security File contents are explained in detail in section 4.
-Account Transaction Processing.
+The Account Security File contents are explained in detail in Section 3.6.1 and Section 4.5 explains the transaction processing.